patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/number input/number-input.md

 section: components
 ---

 A **number input** provides a quick and effective way for users to enter and modify a numeric value.
-Similar to <a href="https://www.patternfly.org/v4/components/input-group/">input groups</a>, number inputs combine two input types into one control: A text input field with buttons on either side.
+Similar to <a href="https://www.patternfly.org/v4/components/input-group/">input groups</a>, number inputs combine 2 input types into 1 control: A text input field with buttons on either side.
 When combined, these elements allow users to input numeric values in a responsive and scalable way.

 ## Elements
 <img src="./img/number_input_anatomy.png" alt="Number input elements" width="537px"/>